intel/neural-compressor/docs/adaptor.md

 2. Parse tune config

-   LPOT can generate a tune config from your tune capability such as the
+   Neural Compressor can generate a tune config from your tune capability such as the
    following:

    ```yaml